Har-Var/Nurdle/README.md

 # NURDLE

 ## Description
+This is a project I created when I started Learning Python.
 NURDLE is a number-guessing game inspired by Wordle, but with numbers!
 The player tries to guess a randomly generated number of a specified length, with feedback on each guess to indicate digit correctness and position.

 ## Table of Contents
 - [Description](#description)